iBz-04/offeline/desktop/README.md

-# OmniBot — Desktop Client (Electron) Plan
+# Offeline — Desktop Client (Electron) Plan

-This document describes the plan to build an Electron-based desktop client for OmniBot.
+This document describes the plan to build an Electron-based desktop client for Offeline.
 It intentionally focuses on architecture, integration with the existing Next.js/React codebase, development workflow, performance/security notes, and an initial step-by-step plan.
 We will not start coding until you confirm the approach.

 ## High-level goals
 - Reuse as much of the existing UI and logic (React components, hooks, providers) as possible.